apache/tvm-rfcs/rfcs/0046-module-based-model-runtime-for-aot.md

 Work is currently ongoing to unify the pre-codegen `IRModule` into a single instance.
 After this work is completed, it will be much easier to produce a centralized module-level Metadata.
-This RFC argues for the expansion of `runtime::MetadataNode` in the following ways:
+This RFC argues for a restructuring of the way we export Metadata through the following steps:

 1. Rename `runtime::MetadataModule` to `runtime::ConstLoaderModule` to disambiguate the two and make its purpose in life clearer.